dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 ### Social media dapp with two canisters

-The following is the cost estimate for a project that creates a social media dapp using two canisters with 200 user accounts, 50 of which are active daily and generate 6_127 messages per day.
+The cost estimate for a project that creates a social media dapp using two canisters with 200 total users, 50 daily users that generate 6_127 messages per day.
 The average number of request and response bytes per message is 245, and the number of instructions executed per message is 1_442_185.
 This project also uses 2000 HTTPS outcalls per day, with an average of 250 request and response bytes per outcall.
-Furthermore, the project stores 100KB of data per user and 25GB of user-independent storage.
+The project stores 100KB of data per user and 25GB of user-independent storage.

 | Transaction group | Cost per month in cycles | Cost per month in USD | Cost per year in cycles | Cost per year in USD |